MelMason/ETL_Project/README.md

 # Data Loading

 1. Postgress database is selected since an open-source relational database was preferred
-2. SQLAlchemy is used as the ORM for Python to communicate with the database.
-Once the SQLAlchemy connection is established, the MYSQL tables were  populated using the ‘to_sql’ method and read using the ‘read_sql_query’ method
+2. Created Tables for each cryptocurreny and Master tables by Price and Exchange Volume
-3. Created Tables for each cryptocurreny and Master tables by Price and Exchange Volume
+3. Created a Table for DateTime Id to reference within each of the cryptocurrency table
-4. Created a Table for DateTime Id to reference within each of the cryptocurrency table
+4. Tested the Table contents using sql query
-5. Tested the Table contents using sql query
+5. Merged contents of Data retrieved from Crypto Compare and Coinmetrics

 # ERD Diagram
 ![Capture.PNG](Capture.PNG)